Activiti/Activiti/docker/README.md

 ## Running Containers independently

 The keycloak directory contains a Dockerfile for keycloak.
 It uses springboot-realm.json as a config file.
 See sample project.
-It can be run in that directory using  'docker build . -t activiti-keycloak' Then execute 'docker run -p 8180:8180 --name keycloak -i -t activiti-keycloak'
+It can be run in that directory using  'docker build . -t activiti-keycloak' Then execute 'docker run -p 8180:8180 --name activiti-keycloak -i -t activiti-keycloak'

 rabbitmq directory contains a docker-compose file for rabbitmq.
 It can be run in that directory using docker-compose up